Shoulder surgery: Dislocated shoulder

 It is believed that it takes at least four to six weeks for the labrum to re-attach itself to the scapula bone (shoulder blade), and probably another four to six weeks to get strong.
 The labrum is a ring of cartilage on the rim of a shallow socket in the scapula into which the head of the upper arm bone normally fits and rotates.

 Once the labrum has healed to the rim of the shoulder blade, it should see stress very gradually so that it can gather strength.
-It is important not to re-injure it while it is healing.
-How much motion and strengthening of the arm is allowed after surgery also depends upon many factors, and it is up to the surgeon to let you know your limitations and how fast to progress.
+It is important that it is not re-injured while healing.
+How much motion and strengthening of the arm is allowed after surgery also depends upon many factors, and it is up to the surgeon to let the patient know their limitations and how fast to progress.